Tarnage/CITS3403-Project/README.md

 - Activate environment from step 1
 - To run the app: ```$ flask run```
 - To stop the app: ```$ ^C```
-- Deactivate envronment from step 5
+- Deactivate environment from step 5

 ## Deployment
 TODO